 Kids start identifying shapes from a very young age.
 They have toys in different shapes and they’re always sorting them to choose the ones they prefer.
 However, this doesn’t mean they know what those shapes mean or what they’re called.
 When they’re ready to start learning about shapes, start with 2D shapes (flat shapes).
 Start with simple shapes like circles, rectangles, triangles and squares.
 Then move on to 3D shapes.

 Once your kids know how to identify and differentiate between 2D shapes and 3D shapes, they need to practice.
-A great way to introduce them to the names of different shapes and their characteristics is through 3D shapes worksheets.
-Additionally, by practicing on these 3D Shapes Worksheets, they’ll be able to retain the information faster.
+A great way to introduce them to the names of different shapes and their characteristics is through math worksheets for kids like 3D shapes worksheets.
+Additionally, by practicing on these 3D shapes worksheets, they’ll be able to retain the information faster.

 Tips to teach kids about 3D shapes